6 Signs You’re Not Drinking Enough WaterArticle posted in: Lifestyle

 You know, you know: You should drink more water.
 But do you actually know why?

 Here’s why: Essentially every system in your body requires water to function properly.
 Water flushes out toxins and waste, and transports nutrients.
 Plus, more than half your body (55 to 60 percent) is composed of it.
 When that amount drops by as little as 1.5 percent below your optimal level, you become mildly dehydrated, your energy level decreases and your metabolism slows.
 To stay hydrated, you should replenish your fluids throughout the day.
 According to The Institute of Medicine, women need about nine cups of fluids daily, men about 13.
 Plain water is the best way to rehydrate—it’s quickly absorbed and calorie-free.
 Ice water may feel refreshing, but it will sit in your stomach until it warms up so when you need to rehydrate in a hurry, go with fluids that are closer to room temperature.

 In addition to knowing how much liquid you should be consuming every day, it’s important to be able to identify signs that you may be approaching dehydration.
-Here are six indicators (that have nothing to do with being thirsty) that you’re running low on liquids:
+Below, we’ve pulled together a list of six indicators (that have nothing to do with being thirsty) that you’re running low on liquids.

 1. You’re Hungry